 \subsection{Fact Checking Module}

-The fact checking module consists of various methods to ensure consistency checks.
-All the steps of verification operate on the structured propositions that were extracted both from the LLM generated summary as well as the ground truths from the corresponding EHRs.
-These checks are constructed in such a way that it is able to detect any discrepancies or factual incorrectness int he summaries such as numerical correctness, temporal alignment and other rationales compared to the source data.
-The module functions by following a series of deterministic stages, which begins with extracting appropriate propositions, then by logical rule based evaluation.
-Finally, a verdict is generated after all the checks are complete.
+The fact-checking module consists of various methods to ensure consistency checks.
+All the steps of verification operate on the structured propositions that were extracted both from the LLM-generated summary and the ground truths from the corresponding EHRs.
+These checks are constructed in such a way that it is able to detect any discrepancies or factual incorrectness in the summaries, such as numerical correctness, temporal alignment, and other rationales compared to the source data.
+The module functions by following a series of deterministic stages, which begin with extracting appropriate propositions, and then by logical rule-based evaluation.
+Finally, a verdict is generated after all the checks have been applied to each of the propositions.
 Each stage is independent of any large language reasoning model, which makes the process transparent.